Reopening your salon/barbershop during Coronavirus: How to + what other businesses are doing?

 1. Guidelines and safety recommendations after reopening

 How to be safe from Covid-19 when you are a barber or salon owner?
-Do you still have to wear a mask in beauty shop?
+Do you still have to wear a mask in a beauty shop?

 Researching and understanding current guidelines for salons and barbershops should be your first course of action – then you can move on to plan on how to implement them.